 - Check a map of on-street parking districts and availability of permits for each facility.

 - Parking is on a first-come first served basis.
 No spaces are reserved for individual carpools.
+The City reserves the right to not renew permits, with 30 days written notice, if the number of carpool spaces allowed in a SmartPark facility is reduced for any reason.

 - New members must complete and sign the new member application.
 It is the responsibility of the contact person to review the policy and procedures with new carpool members.
 Payment is due on the 20th of the month previous to when you wish to start.